castelao/seabird/README.rst

 This is a parser for Sea Bird CTD output files.

 The `Sea Bird CTD`_ post processed data usually uses the .cnv extention.
-The purpose of the PyCNV is to parse this type of files, considering the different versions along the time, as well as different setups.
+The purpose of the PySeabird is to parse this type of files, considering the different versions along the time, as well as different setups.

 At this point my goal is to have an object with the attributes parsed from the header, and the data as Masked Arrays, so that the user don't need to loose time evaluating the version and details of that cnv, but have it in a standard pattern, ready to use.